JoshKretschmer/COS214_Prac_GIT_Doxygen/README.md

 ### Building

-This project can be built using Makefile:
+This project can be built using the makefile:

-Compilation: make all (Ensure you are currently in the SystemFiles/src directory) Demo Main: make run
+(Ensure you are currently in the SystemFiles/src directory)

+Compilation: make all

+Demo Main: make run_Demo

-Testing: make run_tests (//add run_tests to Makefile)
+Testing: make run_tests

 ### Running